brendan-ch/advent-of-code-2023/README.md

 cargo run --release
 ```

-This will build and run an optimized version of the solution.
+This will build and run an optimized version of the solution, along with installing external dependencies.

 You may also change the `input.txt` file within the directory to your puzzle input.
 This file is included in source control as the Rust compiler expects an `input.txt` file at that location; not including one will cause the compilation to fail.